VM Provider Configs

 vSphere vCenter Address

-The location of the VMware vSphere vCenter server to use.
+The IP or FQDN of the VMware vSphere vCenter server to use.

 vSphere vCenter Port